 • 2 X 700 grams pure tomato purée sauce (2 bottles of sauce as pictured below)

-• 6 cups mixed beans that were soaked for 8-12 hours or overnight.
+• 6 cups mixed beans, either canned or dry beans soaked overnight and boiled in water.
 I used black beans & adzuki brown beans*.
-You can add a mix that you prefer.** (see notes)
+Add a mix that you prefer.** (see notes)

 • ½ cup green dried lentils